skyzh/skyzh-site/content/pages/cv.md

 Principle and Practice of Computer Algorithms (PPCA) is a project-oriented course for first-year undergraduates, where they use what they have learned to build a toy application in one month.
-I mentored 13 students to make a ray-tracer with the Rust programming language.
+I designed a lab based on *Ray Tracing In One Weekend* and mentored 13 students to make a ray-tracer with the Rust programming language.

 You may take a look at [Student Project Showcase](https://github.com/skyzh/raytracer-tutorial/issues/9) and [Project Template and Tutorials](https://github.com/skyzh/raytracer-tutorial).